lborg019/alain.xyz/portfolio/blog/es2017-overview/index.md

 | Rust     | `fn`     |
 | Python   | `def`    |

-JavaScript functions were also a bit confusing, `this` is bound to the global `window` scope unless declared otherwise, so **Fat Arrow** functions make things a bit clearer.
+JavaScript functions were also a bit confusing, `this` is bound to the global `window` scope unless declared otherwise, so **Fat Arrow** functions are instead bound to the current class.

 ## Classes